- Collective memory, autobiographical memory, history and memory

 - Jewish memory, Jewish space

 - Jewish immigrant literature

 REGULARLY TAUGHT COURSES

-Desert in the Promised Land (Stanford University Press, forthcoming 2018)
+Desert in the Promised Land (Stanford University Press (in press), December 2018)

 Recovered Roots: Collective Memory and the Making of Israeli National Tradition,